Commander: United States Space Force

 In the United States Space Force, the term "commander" is applied officially to the commanding officer of a Space Force unit; hence, there are squadron commanders, delta commanders, and commanders of field commands.
 In rank, a squadron commander is a lieutenant colonel, a delta commander is a colonel, and the commander of a field command is a major general or lieutenant general.

 Commander as a non-military rank or title

 NASA rank

 In NASA spacecraft missions since the beginning of Project Gemini, one crew member on each spacecraft is designated as mission commander.
 The commander is the captain of the ship, and makes all real-time critical decisions on behalf of the crew and in coordination with the Mission Control Center (MCC).

 Use in aviation

-The title of aircraft commander is used in civil aviation to refer to the pilot in command (commonly referred to as "captain", which is technically an airline rank and not related to the commander's role on board the aircraft).
+The title of aircraft commander is used in civil aviation to refer to the pilot in command (commonly referred to as "captain", which is technically an airline rank and not related to the commander's role on board the aircraft). in Germany during the 1930s and 1940s, the term Flugkapitän was an term used to describe a test pilot.